gwen210/EVI_Envelope/README.md

 # Modeled EVI for the San Francisco Bay Area tidal wetlands for a given year

 Google earth engine code that allows user to select a region of interest and download the predicted EVI for a given year.
 Years 2016 - part of 2021 are currently on GEE.
 Within the paper we only model 2019 EVI for the study area, however we also generated predictions for 2016 - half of 2021.
-The EVI histories changed for the 2016 - 2018 dates as described within the GEE code.
+The EVI histories changed for the modeled 2016 - 2018 dates as described within the GEE code.

 Within the GEE code the user can select a region of interest within the SF Bay area and download a csv file containing the predictions.